jblindsay/whitebox-tools/README.md

 | --toolhelp     | Prints the help associated with a tool; --toolhelp="LidarInfo".              |
 | -h, --help     | Prints help information.                                                     |

 Generally, the Unix convention is that single-letter arguments (options) use a single dash (e.e. -h) while word-arguments (longer, more descriptive argument names) use double dashes (e.g. --help).
 The same rule is used for passing arguments to tools as well.
-Use the *--toolhelp* argument to print information about a specific tool (e.g. --listtools=Clump).
+Use the *--toolhelp* argument to print information about a specific tool (e.g. --toolhelp=Clump).
 Tool names can be specified either using the snake_case or CamelCase convention (e.g. *lidar_info* or *LidarInfo*).

 For examples of how to call functions and run tools from *WhiteboxTools*, see the *whitebox_example.py* Python script, which itself uses the *whitebox_tools.py* script as an interface for interacting with the executable file.
 The *whitebox_tools.py* script calls the executable using subprocesses rather than as a dynamic library.
 Future versions may compile the library as a dynamic shared object if this is preferred.